 This is the text of a sermon I gave on Sunday, June 21, 2015 at my home church of Holy Trinity in Winnipeg.
-I don’t usually give sermons, but I’d offered to fill in occasionally, and this happened to be a Sunday I was scheduled to speak.
+I don’t usually give sermons, but I’d offered to fill in occasionally, if needed, and this happened to be the Sunday I was scheduled to speak.

 I had a pretty good sermon prepared.

-In today’s gospel, Jesus is on a fishing boat, and he calms the storm.
+In the gospel appointed for today, Jesus is on a fishing boat, and he calms the storm.
 This miracle is one of the central events of Jesus’ ministry.

-The reading “Who then is this, that even the wind and the sea obey him?”
+The reading ends with: “Who then is this, that even the wind and the sea obey him?”
 This is, perhaps, the central question of the Gospel of Mark: Who is this Jesus?

 My sermon tied today’s reading back to last week’s—about the mustard seed—and to next week’s—when Jesus restores Jairus’ daughter to life.